 and Gaurava Mishra, VP – Vehicle Aftermarket, SKF Indiaa

-During an interaction with MOTORINDIA he said, bearings are “drivetrain agnostic.”
+During an interaction with this publication he said, bearings are “drivetrain agnostic.”
 Whether it’s an ICE engine, a hybrid setup, a full EV, or a futuristic hydrogen powertrain, “SKF’s components continue doing what they’ve always done: keeping vehicles moving efficiently and safely,” he said.
 It has taken more than 100 years of expertise to reach this point, but SKF sees it as just another step in a never-ending evolution.

 Electric vehicles brought a new pressure to the engineering table: every bit of resistance matters.
 More friction means less range.
 Less range means unhappy customers.
 SKF realised that better bearings could add a few kilometers of extra range on the same battery.
 It sounds small, but in an EV, that’s a big win, he pointed out.